 Planning Grants from the Hampton Roads Community Foundation are available for coalitions of nonprofit organizations and other appropriate agencies.

 These grants provide funding to explore and plan for the launch of a collaborative project to solve an identified community issue.
 Grant funding of up to $25,000 is available for one year for activities over and above the organizations’ daily operational activities.
 Activities may include staff oversight, staff planning time, site visits to review models and best practices, and facilitators.

 Participation in a planning grant does not guarantee implementation funding.
 Grant applications will be evaluated on both the strength of the request and the potential of the proposed project to solve a need in the community/region when fully implemented.

 Planning Grant Applications can be submitted at any time and are for targeted areas identified by the community foundation.
-The three 2019 Planning Grant Areas of focus will be:
+The two 2020 Planning Grant Areas of focus will be:

 To apply for funding please follow these steps: